cap-js/docs/guides/data-privacy/01_introduction.md

 The [SAP Personal Data Manager](https://help.sap.com/docs/personal-data-manager?locale=en-US) allows you to inform individuals about the data you have stored regarding them.

-::: danger
+::: danger TODO @ Wolfgang
-TODO: Wolfgang wanted to add some text for this
+add some text for this
 :::